 Litchfield Performing Arts' mission is to educate and inspire young people to be confident, creative, expressive individuals through challenging programs in jazz music and the performing arts and to share the passion and magic of the arts with the wider community.

-Litchfield Performing Arts is celebrating thirty-one seasons of service through the arts this year.
+Litchfield Performing Arts is celebrating thirty-four seasons of service through the arts this year.
 The Litchfield Jazz Camp has been changing lives for 18 years by awarding $100,000 annually in scholarships to students in financial need.
 This year we need your help more than ever as a result of drastic cuts in available state funding.

 Since our early days of classical concerts in my living room, Litchfield Performing Arts (LPA) has grown well beyond anything we ever imagined.
 Through the festival we reach audiences from all over the world.
 Through the Litchfield Jazz Camp we have been privileged to bring the best in jazz instruction to hundreds of students each year.
 With the help of generous funders, we have been able to bring integrated arts education to several thousand students a year through Project Poetry Live! and other educational programs.
 And, we see to it that first-class arts education opportunities are available to all, especially those who would otherwise be unable to afford them.